 The Premium Plan offers benefits and advantages over and above those of the no fee Senior Plan including, the ability to earn AIR MILES rewards on purchases made with your BMO Debit Card.
 As a Senior, you can choose the Premium Plan and pay a discounted monthly fee.
 Learn more.

-If you love to collect AIR MILES reward miles another way to supplement your earnings is with the no fee BMO AIR MILES Mastercard.
-You'll earn AIR MILES at a faster rate of 2 Reward Miles for every $20 spent when shopping at participating AIR MILES Partners16C and for everywhere else, get 1 AIR MILES reward mile for every $20 spent on your credit card purchases16B.
+If you love to collect AIR MILES Reward Miles another way to supplement your earnings is with the no fee BMO AIR MILES Mastercard.
+You’ll get AIR MILES at a faster rate of 2 Reward Miles for every $20 spent when shopping at participating AIR MILES Partners16C and for everywhere else, get 1 AIR MILES Reward Mile for every $20 spent on your credit card purchases16B.

 Do ATM withdrawals qualify for the 1/$30 or 1/$40 debit purchase reward?